arcus-azure/.github/CONTRIBUTING.md

 > More information on GitHub forking is available [here](https://guides.github.com/activities/forking/).

-When working on an issue, we recommand that you create a feature branch on your own GitHub workplace and merge it via PullRequest into the `master` branch of the destination Arcus repository.
+When working on an issue, we recommand that you create a feature branch on your own GitHub workplace and merge it via pull request into the `master` branch of the destination Arcus repository.
 That way, you can keep your own `master` branch up to date with the current changes.

 ## Project structure
 All our Arcus projects are structured the same way.